 I suggest you keep pen and pad in hand while reading this.
 I'm sure you'll be coming up with all kinds of bright ideas for your own company - or the company you work for.
 If you don't have a pad handy when a brilliant idea strikes, feel free to write in the liberal margins provided.
 Or go to town with different colored markers or highlighter pens to pinpoint your favorite quote, tip or factoid.
-Yes, unlike your junior high history teacher this is one book I actually encourage you to write in!
+Yes, unlike your junior high history teacher I encourage you to write in this book!